Kaulanab/BBHTv2/README.md

 # BBHTv2
-A single script for all the  tools you need for bug bounty
+A single script for all the  tools you need for bug bounty.
+Shoutout to NahamSec

 Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.